THE SPIRIT OF WALLACE

 (acrylic on board)

-SHADOW WARRIOR In the early summer of 1297, William Wallace led a force of
+In the early summer of 1297, William Wallace led a force of Scottish patriots north to defeat a

 war band of Irish mercenaries loyal to the English king.
-Here he
+Here he contemplates tactics at the

 Pass of Brander, Loch Awe.